break-into-data/ai-engineer-toolkit/SWE and Vibecoding/Day 8: Tooling & Environment Setup.md

-his module will help you get fully set up with your developer environment, regardless of your technical background, critical for success in modern AI engineering.
+This module will help you get fully set up with your developer environment, regardless of your technical background, critical for success in modern AI engineering.

 ## 🎯 Learning Objectives